Mysticons: Plot

 Necrafa fuses with the Spectral Dragon, but Arkayna and Zarya obtain two rings that transform them into the "Twin Dragon," allowing them to destroy her and the Spectral Dragon, leaving half of her mask behind.

 The Mysticons are called back to their heroic duties to destroy Necrafa's mask, which Proxima wears and becomes their adversary after feeling used by Zarya and betrayed by Arkayna for abandoning her for Zarya.
 She becomes the new leader of the Spectral Hand with help from the Astromancers, whom she places under her control as the Spectromancers, and creates the Dark Codex by corrupting the Dragon Disk.
 To help her get revenge on the Mysticons, she creates the Vexicons, which are similar to the Mysticons.

 Realizing that the mask is controlling her, Proxima attempts to throw it into the Rift of Ruin, but it takes full control of her and prepares to destroy Gemina.
 With Tazma's help, the Mysticons enter her mind to find a spell that will free her from the mask's influence and Arkayna realizes that she failed to be there for Proxima when she needed her most.
 With Proxima free, Arkayna saves her from being killed by Mallory, who dons the mask before leaving with the Vexicons.

 On the island, the Vexicons prepare for the arrival of the Spectral Hand while Proxima explains its origins, as well as those of Necrafa and Dreadbane, before undoing the spell she cast on the Astromancers.
-Nova Terron reveals the existence of magical lances that could enhance the power of the Mysticons' bracers and allow them to destroy the Spectral Hand forever, but that the plans to create them are in Queen Goodfey's necklace.
-When Dreadbane refuses to reverse the curse on Darius and Queen Goodfey, the Mysticons head to the palace to retrieve their petrified forms, but are captured by Mallory.
-However, Dreadbane saves them, as well as Darius and Queen Goodfey, using the last of his powers to revive them before dying.
+Nova Terron reveals the existence of magical lances that could enhance the power of the Mysticons' bracers and allow them to destroy the Spectral Hand forever, but that the plans to create them are in Queen Gabyna's necklace.
+When Dreadbane refuses to reverse the curse on Darius and Gabyna, the Mysticons head to the palace to retrieve their petrified forms, but are captured by Mallory.
+However, Dreadbane saves her, as well as Darius and Gabyna, using the last of his powers to revive them before dying.